 I certify that my work is based on the discovery of new facts by me or of new relations of facts observed by others and the work tends to the general advancement of knowledge.
 The enclosed synopsis clearly states the sources from which my information has been derived and the extent to which I have based my work on the work of others, and the portion or portions of my thesis which I claim as original.
 For the thesis which I intend to submit, no degree or diploma has been conferred on me before either in this or in any other University or body, further I have not submitted the synopsis of my thesis or my thesis to any other University or body.

 Yours Sincerely,

-(Signature oftha aandidata with data) (Signature or the canuluate with uale
+Cionatura of tha aandidata data ' Signature or uie canuluate with uale J

-Name: Mr. / Ms. \\\\\
+Name: Mr. / Ms.

 Enrolment No. :